 Other Charges Utilities-Water/Sewage Water and sewer fees for school facilities in the water and sewer service area and the county ad valorem tax.
 Includes new facilities and monitoring services for five waste water treatment facilities (SBR and MBR).
 Utilities-Gas/Electric Natural Gas and electric expenditures.
-Additional funds included in Community Services category.
+Additional funds are included in the Use of Facilities (9301) program in the Community Services state category.
 Utilities-Oil Fuel oil usage for one administrative building and propane for facilities with this service.
-Property Tax Cost of property tax was separated out from water/sewage.
+Property Tax Property taxes paid to the Howard County Government.
+The cost of property tax was previously budgeted with utilities water/sewage, and was budgeted separately beginning in FY 2020.

+- Other Charges reflects:

+- o A decrease in Gas/Electric.

-- This program maintains the same level of service as in prior year. - Property Tax represents cost broken out from Utilities-Water/Sewage.
+- o Property Tax represents cost broken out from Utilities-Water/Sewage.